-In assigning points for project severity, the following general criteria will be utilized by the Office of Community Development for the type of project proposed.
+In assigning points for project severity, the following general criteria will be utilized by the OCD-LGA for the type of project proposed.

 Wastewater systems and water systems addressing potable water needs: the existence of conditions in violation of the provisions of the State Sanitary Code that most directly protect public health and the adequacy of the proposed improvements to eliminate such conditions.
 Compliance with federal and state laws and regulations will be considered.

-Verification of existing conditions will be provided by LDH and/or DEQ based on records or field investigations.
+Verification of existing conditions will be provided by LDH based on records or field investigations.
 Problems that are generally attributable to a lack of routine maintenance will result in a less favorable evaluation.